portworx/px-docs/scheduler/kubernetes/upgrade.md

 daemon set "portworx" successfully rolled out
 ```

-Note that this command will inform us of general upgrade progress, but it will not point on which exact node is being upgraded and when.
+Note that this command will inform us of general upgrade progress, but it will not point out which exact node is being upgraded and when.

 <U>Pods status</U>:<br/>
 To get more information about the status of Portworx daemonset across the nodes, run: